Frequently Asked Questions for Zoom Zero Travel Pass

-My child has been assessed as qualifying so when will they receive their new Zero Fare Bus Pass?
+My child has been assessed as qualifying so when will s/he receive the new Zoom Zero Travel Pass?

-If your child is assessed during their final year in primary school and they are due to transfer to their secondary school in September, their bus pass will be posted out during August by SYPTE.
+If your child is assessed during their final year in primary school and s/he is due to transfer to their secondary school in September, the bus pass will be posted out during August by SYPTE.

 Any qualifying applications submitted after the start of the academic year will usually be processed within 28 days.

 Once we have advised you that your application has been successful, your child’s details will be passed to SYPTE to allow them to issue the pass, as the passes are not supplied by RMBC.
 You will receive an email from SYPTE when they have printed and posted the bus pass to your home address.

 When/where can my child use his/her Zoom Zero Travel Pass?

 A Zoom Zero Travel Pass is valid between the home boarding point and school stated on the pass and can be used from Monday to Friday up to 7 pm.
 It is valid on the days when school is open in term time only.